jkeiser/syschat/README.md

   This could also be mitigated without adding persistence by implementing a limit and destroying the oldest messages when it would grow above that limit.

+  * Many concurrent reads, one write at a time, mediated by `Arc<RwLock<MessageBoard>>`.

+    RwLock prevents reading existing messages while adding a new one, and prevents concurrent writes.

+    **If I had more time,** I would move to an append-only list designed for concurrent access, allowing reads to access existing messages while writes are in flight.
+For this purpose, since old messages never die or change, we might even be able to use a list of fixed size message arrays, so that the arrays never move once created (which is why reads cannot access a Vec while it grows).
+There are nuances to solve, but it seems like it could work.
+(I know there are definitely existing Rust modules to do this out there, too!)

 Features / Design
 -----------------